- Solicitors For Business

 - Avian chlamydiosis: contracted following contact with birds or the remains of birds infected with chlamydia psittaci.

-- Streptococcus suis: a rare form of meningitis contracted following contact with infected pigs, their carcasses or pig products.
+- Streptococcus suis: a rare form of meningitis contracted from contact with infected pigs, their carcasses or pig products.

 - Hydatidosis: contracted following contact with dogs.